Amillennialism

 Verses 6-7 add, “Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.
 When the thousand years are over, Satan will be released from his prison.”

 These are the references from which the term Millennium is derived.
 It’s a combination of 2 Latin words, mille and annum, meaning 1000 years.
-In the Old Testament the Millennium was referred to as the Kingdom of God after Daniel 2:44.
+In the Old Testament the Millennium was referred to as the Kingdom Age after Daniel 2:44.

 “In the time of those kings, the God of heaven will set up a kingdom that will never be destroyed, nor will it be left to another people.
 It will crush all those kingdoms and bring them to an end, but it will itself endure forever.”

-In the context, the phrase “those kingdoms” refers to four literal kingdoms that exist in world history.
-There’s no justification to believe that God’s Kingdom, the 5th, is any different.
+In the context of Daniel 2, the phrase “those kingdoms” refers to four literal kingdoms that exist in world history.
+There’s no justification for believing that God’s Kingdom, the 5th, is any different.

 The Jews believed this to be a literal kingdom, with the Messiah as their King.
 And there is simply no Biblical reason to read the verses in Revelation 20 any way other than literally either.
 They clearly refer to a 1000 year reign of Christ on Earth following the 2nd Coming.